-The Fine Art Building was built in 1997 and houses the Art Department office, Sculpture, Ceramics, Printmaking and Metal programs and a complete woodshop.
-This 50,000 sq. foot space was designed to give students safe and substantial work areas.
-Each area has dedicated studios for their majors, individual critique rooms, and well equipped communal space.
-There is also the Rotunda space which serves as a meeting hall as well as a gallery for student exhibitions and installations.
-Please see sculpture, ceramics, printmaking, and metal program links for further details.
+The Fine Arts Building was built in 1997 and houses the Art Department office, Sculpture, Ceramics, Printmaking, and Metal programs and a complete wood shop.
+This 50,000 square-foot space was designed to give students safe and functional work areas.
+Each area has dedicated studios for their majors, individual critique rooms, and well-equipped communal spaces.
+There is also the Rotunda space which serves as a meeting hall and gallery space for student exhibitions and installations.

-The Smiley Art Building houses the Art Education program, the Foundation program, and the Drawing and Painting program.
+The Smiley Art Building houses the Art Education program, the Foundation area, and the Painting & Drawing program.
 Some Graphic Design classes are also offered in this facility.
 Foundation classrooms and faculty offices are found on the first and second floors.
-First floor design studios have access to an outdoor patio for work on large projects.
+First floor studios have access to an outdoor patio for work on large projects.
 Art Education classrooms and faculty offices are located on the second floor; the Art Education program office is on the first floor.
-Painting and Drawing classrooms, BFA studios, and faculty offices are located on the second floor; MFA studios are on the third floor.
-Smiley Art Building is also home to the Student Art Gallery (first floor), two computer labs (second floor), and the Art History slide library (first floor).
+Painting & Drawing classrooms, BFA studios, and faculty offices are located on the second floor; MFA studios are on the third floor.
+The Smiley Art Building is also home to two computer labs (second floor) and the Art History slide library (first floor).
 A slide viewing room and photography studio for general student use are in the basement.
 Generous storage lockers are available on the first and second floors.
-Please see specific program links for more information.

-The Old Library, located in the historic part of campus know as The Quad, houses Graphic Design and Photography.
+The Old Library is located in the historic part of campus know as The Quad and houses Graphic Design and Photography programs.
 The facility includes a range of technologies suited to study and experimentation in both areas.
-See the Photography, and Graphic Design Web sites for more information.